-Allergy skin tests may be done to rule out allergies as a cause of your symptoms.
+An allergy skin test may be done to rule out allergies as a cause of your symptoms.

-The primary treatment is simply avoiding the things that trigger your symptoms.
+The main treatment is simply avoiding the things that trigger your symptoms.

 In some cases, decongestants or a nasal spray containing an antihistamine may help.
 Corticosteroid nasal sprays may be useful for some forms of vasomotor rhinitis.